 By adding the hot espresso to the icy blended Frappuccino, the drink will become a bit more watery.

-Usually, Frappuccinos made with espresso are somewhat sweeter compared to the Frap Roast blended ones, as the instant coffee powder generally has a stronger, more bitter flavor.
+Usually, Frappuccinos, made with espresso, are somewhat sweeter, compared to the Frap Roast blended ones, as the instant coffee powder generally has a harsher, more bitter flavor.

-It’s good to know what your drink has in it, especially if one of the ingredients could be caffeine.
+It’s good to know what your drink has in it, especially if it contains caffeine.

 Many times the drink’s sweetness and added flavors cover up the coffee taste.

-Now that you know which Starbucks Frappuccinos have coffee in them you’ll be able to make more informed decisions and it will be easier for you to order them exactly as you’d want them to be.
+Now that you know which Starbucks Frappuccinos have coffee in them, you’ll be able to make more informed decisions.
+Furthermore, it will be easier for you to order them exactly as you’d want them to be.